integritysoft/integrity-website/public/downloads/IMPORTANT_README.txt

 • If your antivirus interferes:
   Add the extracted folder to your antivirus exceptions

-• If you see "ModuleNotFoundError" messages:
+• If you see dependency installation errors:
-  - The launcher will now detect and fix this automatically
-  - Each dependency is installed one by one with error checking
-  - If you still have issues, try running the launcher with administrator privileges

-• If numpy or other packages fail to install:
-  - The launcher now uses pre-compiled wheels to avoid build errors
+  - The installer now provides detailed error messages
-  - Make sure you have an active internet connection
-  - If problems persist, try from a different network (some corporate networks block pip)
+  - For NumPy issues on Python 3.13+, try installing Python 3.10
+  - For EasyOCR issues, the installer will fallback to core functionality

 • If the application crashes after starting:
   - Check the error messages in the console window
-  - Try running the launcher again as administrator
+  - Try running the desktop shortcut as administrator
-  - Make sure your Python version is 3.8 or higher (3.10 recommended)
+  - Verify the installation by running setup.bat in the installation folder

 ==== NEED HELP? ====